-Fantasy In Lights at Callaway Gardens: Running from mid-November to early January, the holiday events at Callaway Gardens are some of the most notable in the region with people traveling from all over to participate.
-There’s just too many events to list, but their Christmas light display is one for the books!
+Fantasy In Lights at Callaway Gardens: Running from 16 November to 5 January, the holiday events at Callaway Gardens are some of the most notable in the region with people traveling from all over to participate.
+There's just too many events to list, but their Christmas light display is one for the books (see photos above)!

-Christmas Candlelight Festivities in Warm Springs: Held annually on the third weekend in November, the Candlelight Tour Festival is full of so much charm and spirit!
+Christmas Candlelight Festivities in Warm Springs: Beginning 16 November and reoccurring every weekend until Christmas, the Candlelight Tour Festival is full of so much charm and spirit!
 The already eclectic and beautiful small town is lit up as a Christmas Village.
 Visitors can enjoy events like their Santa parade and yuletide music on the street side.

-Eufaula Christmas Tour of Homes: Held annually around the first week of December, this one-night event is great for a Holiday Season date night.
-Tour some of the South’s most historic homes when they are beautifully decorated for the holidays.
+Eufaula Christmas Tour of Homes: This year on 1 December, this one-night event is great for a Holiday Season date night.
+Tour some of the South's most historic homes when they are beautifully decorated for the holidays.
 Participate in a homes tour or snag a ticket to a limited-seating event for lunch or a Christmas After Hours party.
 Both events are held at Shorter Mansion.

 Festival of Lights at Chehaw: This annual holiday tradition held throughout December includes a view of the Christmas lights in the park from your car.
 Drive through the park that leads to the zoo and take in the decorations or hop on their Express train.
 Kids can meet Santa and enjoy playing in the snow.

 Atlanta-area Holiday Events: Of note is the Atlanta Christkindl Market, which boasts multiple German-inspired events from mid-November through December.
-Additionally, Stone Mountain Christmas hosts several activities and events through early January, to include Snow Mountain that is covered in snow for some snow-tubing adventures.
+Additionally, Stone Mountain Christmashosts several activities and events from 10 November through 6 January, to include Snow Mountainthat is covered in snow for some snow-tubing adventures.

 Special thanks to multiple spouses on the Fort Benning Spouses Facebook group for providing their recommendations that greatly contributed to this list!